Seiberg-Witten type equations on compact symplectic 6-manifolds: Introduction

 The organisation of this article is as follows.
 In Section \ref{sec:mi}, we briefly describe $Spin^{c}$-structures and the Dirac operators on compact symplectic manifolds, and recall the Seiberg--Witten equation on compact symplectic 4-manifolds.
 Then we introduce our equation in six dimensions and describe its linearisation.
 In Section \ref{sec:inv}, we introduce an integer-valued invariant, which can be thought of as a 6-dimensional Seiberg--Witten invariant, from the moduli space of solutions to the equation by using Ruan's virtual neighbourhood method.
 We then consider the K\"{a}hler case in Section \ref{sec:kahler}.
 We see that the equations reduce to the vortex type equations in this case.
 We then describe the moduli space for the negative degree case.
 We also prove that the moduli spaces are compact when the underlying manifold is a compact K\"{a}hler threefold, and compute the integers in some cases.

 \paragraph{Acknowledgements.} I would like to thank Dominic Joyce for enlightening discussion on the subject around the end of 2010, and for useful comments and helpful suggestions on the manuscripts.
 I am grateful to Mikio Furuta for helpful discussion and valuable comments.
-I would like to thank a referee for useful comments and for pointing out a gap in the earlier version of the manuscript.
+I would like to thank referees for useful comments and for pointing out gaps in the earlier versions of the manuscript.
 I am grateful to Oscar Garc\'{i}a-Prada for sending me some useful references.
 I would also like to thank Hiroshi Iritani and Thomas Walpuski for useful comments.
+I am also grateful to Seoul National University, NCTS at National Taiwan University, Kyoto University, BICMR at Peking University and Institut des Hautes \'{E}tudes Scientifiques for support and hospitality, where part of this work was done during my visits in 2015--17.